 H&S in heat is not easy without sweating.
-Transpiration increases, temperature rises, work safety decreases dramatically.
-On the one hand, personal protection equipment (PPE) provides protection against heat, but on the other leads to increased exhaustion.
-The consequences are loss of performance and health problems.
-To guarantee work safety PPE should always be worn in combination with cooling clothes such as cooling vest or cool shirt.
+When transpiration increases and temperature rises, work safety decreases dramatically.
+While personal protection equipment (PPE) provides protection against heat, it also leads to increased exhaustion.
+The consequences are loss of performance and more importantly health problems.
+To guarantee long term success with work safety, PPE should always be worn in combination with cooling clothes such as cooling vest or cool shirt.

-So, when transpiration is significantly reduced, the health and safety of workers at hot workplaces and for fire fighters is no longer at risk.
-Particularly in summer when temperatures rise, sweating under PPE poses an additional problem for people’s health and leads to loss of performance and an increased risk of accidents.
+When transpiration is significantly reduced, the health and safety of workers at hot workplaces is no longer at risk.
+Particularly in summer, sweating under PPE poses an additional problem for people’s health and leads to loss of performance and an increased risk of accidents.

-Even in offices without air-conditioning systems, the cooling vest or cool shirt provides excellent heat protection and helps to improve concentration and performance.
-Right there, where noses turn up to sweat.
+In offices without air-conditioning systems, the cooling vest or cool shirt provides excellent heat protection and helps to improve well-being, concentration and performance.

-No need to sweat till you drop!
-Fight exhaustion by cooling clothes such as cooling vest or cool shirt, and also with cooling caps, bandanas and neckbands.
+There is no need to sweat until you faint!
+Tackle exhaustion with cooling clothes such as cooling vest or cooling shirt, or a combination of cooling caps, bandanas and neckbands.

-E.COOLINE is a unique cooling system, which mimics the natural climate control of the body and thus prevents loss of performance and concentration by heat and reduces health impacts by heat.
+E.COOLINE is a unique cooling system, which mimics the natural climate control of the body and thus prevents loss of performance and concentration by heat and reduces its impacts on health.

-In high temperatures, our cardiovascular systems run at maximum speed because the body suffers from loss of fluids and heat stress.
+Our cardiovascular system runs at maximum speed in high temperatures.
+The body suffers from loss of fluids and heat stress.
 Performance and concentration significantly decrease.

 Employees are often not sufficiently protected against the impacts of heat.
-On the contrary!
-According to scientific studies, already 1.5-2% of fluid loss lead to a loss of performance of 4%.
-A study carried out by Wuppertal University together with the German Federal Highway Institute determined that at 37°C concentration was already reduced by 32%.
-In addition, Aggressiveness rises and so does the number of accidents increases.
-The continuously high heart frequency due to maximum thermoregulation of the body and associated sweating and exhaustion add to this situation.
+Studies show that already 1.5-2% of fluid loss lead to a reduction in performance of about 4%.
+A study carried out by Wuppertal University and the German Federal Highway Institute determined that at an ambient temperature of 37°C, concentration was already reduced by 32%.
+In addition, Aggressiveness rises and so does the number of accidents.
+The continuously high heart frequency, a consequence of the thermoregulation of the body, sweating and exhaustion add to this situation.
 H&S at the workplace is different.

-With appropriate cooling these effect can be prevented.
-In the YouTube video, Lotus F1 Race Manager Paul Seaby demonstrates what can be done with the use of cool shirt, arm coolers and helmet inlay.
+With appropriate cooling these risks can be prevented.
+In the YouTube video at the side, Lotus F1 Race Manager Paul Seaby demonstrates what can be done with the use of cool shirt, arm coolers and helmet inlay

-Workplaces with temperatures exceeding 26°C or even 37°C are found in many facilities, mainly in steel mills or plastics factories but also in many other areas.
+Workplaces with temperatures exceeding 26°C or even 37°C are found in many facilities, mainly in steel mills or plastics factories.

 E.COOLINE was already successfully tested in most of these working areas: in the automotive industry, foundries, steel mills, glass factories or at construction sites.

-In all situations, E.COOLINE helped to keep the body temperatures of the test subjects at normal physiological level, i.e. between 28-32°C. In contrast to no cooling, the temperature was decreased by 6°C.
+In all situations, E.COOLINE helped to keep the body temperatures of the employees at normal physiological level, i.e. between 28-32°C. The temperature was decreased by 6°C.

 Recent results of an online survey on heat at the workplace

-Increased accident rates at work and more downtime caused by heat are just two of many alarming results obtained in a recent online survey on heat at the workplace with 88 companies employing a total staff of about 640 000 took part in this survey.
-The figures clearly outline the workplace situation at temperatures exceeding 26°C or even 37°C. According to German BAuA (Federal Institute for Occupational Safety & Health), about 3.7 Mio. employees in Germany are sweating.
+Heat cause an increased number of accident at work and more downtime.
+They are just two of many alarming results obtained in a recent online survey.
+At total of 88 companies employing a total staff of about 640 000 took part in this survey.
+The figures clearly outline what happens in workplaces whent temperatures exceed 26°C or even 37°C. According to German BAuA (Federal Institute for Occupational Safety & Health), about 3.7 Mio. employees in Germany are suffer from heat related issues.
 Increasing temperatures and the UN Climate Report predicting more than 100% of additional hot days by 2020 do not give a bright outlook on the future:

 There are world champions who also save lives.